Derek Wietelman

 Biography

 Welcome!
-I am a fourth-year Ph.D. student in the Department of Agricultural and Resource Economics at the University of Maryland.
+I am a fifth-year Ph.D. candidate in the Department of Agricultural and Resource Economics at the University of Maryland.
 I am an applied microeconomist specializing in environmental and resource economics, with a particular interest in the economics of water and energy resources.
 In my current research, I use applied econometric methods to understand how demand for water and energy are shaped by both price and non-price policy interventions.
 I also work on topics related to the economics of water quality.

 Interests